 Where will the Testa Grigia station be?

-The new Testa Grigia station will be on the Italian/Swiss border but will be built entirely on Swiss territory at 3458m.
+The new Testa Grigia station is on the Italian/Swiss border but has been built entirely on Swiss territory at 3458m.

 When will the Zermatt-Cervinia Alpine Crossing open?

 Construction work began in spring 2019 on the Alpine Crossing between Testa Grigia and the Klein Matterhorn.
 Now the foundations have all been laid, work is progressing on the structures.